 Coyote Bluff Café

 Don’t let the outside fool you.
 This is seriously good food.
-The full pound, green chili cheese burger is Southwest divine (add jalapenos for extra zip).
+The full pound, green chile cheese burger is Southwest divine (add jalapeños for extra zip).
 Cool off with an ice cold beer.

 A home-cooked breakfast for supper says comfort food like nothing else, especially when there’s a chill in the air.
 We love Uncle Herschel’s Favorite.
 It’s almost too much to handle, but we’re not afraid to try!

 A visit to Larry’s isn’t complete without an order of Frito pie – make it a “moose” with the works.
 The authentic Texas-style barbecue is finger-licking good, and everything on the menu is delivered by some of the friendliest service in town.
 The prices are reasonable, too.

 Offering Texas-style fare, Cruisers Bar & Grill satisfies hungry Route 66 patrons with stick-to-your ribs classics like ½-pound hamburgers, Frito pie, chicken-fried steak and chili cheese fires.